 (Last updated: April 8, 2015; last reviewed: April 8, 2015)

 Discontinuation of antiretroviral therapy (ART) may result in viral rebound, immune decompensation, and clinical progression.1-5 Thus, planned interruptions of ART are not generally recommended.
 However, unplanned interruption of ART may occur under certain circumstances as discussed below.

 Short-Term Therapy Interruptions

-Unanticipated Need for Short-Term Interruption
+Unanticipated Short-Term Therapy Interruption

-- When a patient experiences a severe or life-threatening toxicity or unexpected inability to take oral medications—all components of the drug regimen should be stopped simultaneously, regardless of drug half-life.
+All components of the drug regimen should be stopped simultaneously, regardless of drug half-life.

-- When all regimen components have similar half-lives and do not require food for proper absorption—all drugs may be given with a sip of water, if allowed; otherwise, all drugs should be stopped simultaneously.
+All drugs may be given with a sip of water, if allowed; otherwise, all drugs should be stopped simultaneously.
 All discontinued regimen components should be restarted simultaneously.

-- When all regimen components have similar half-lives and require food for adequate absorption, and the patient cannot take anything by mouth for a sustained period of time—temporary discontinuation of all drug components is indicated.
+Temporary discontinuation of all drug components is indicated.
 The regimen should be restarted as soon as the patient can resume oral intake.